money-on-chain/stable-protocol-core-v2/docs/README.md

 ![mint tp sequence](./resources/sequence-mint-tp.png?raw=true "mint tp sequence")

-1. Bob wants to mint TP using his collateral asset holdings.
+1. Bob wants to mint 10 TP using his collateral asset holdings, which cost 10 times less than TP.
-2. Bob sends approval for CA Token to MocCore, with the amount he pretends to spend.
+2. Bob sends approval for CA Token to MocCore, with the amount he is willing to spend.
+In this case he sends 105, the extra 5 is to cover platform fees and to account for any price slippage variation when the operation is processed.
-3. Bob registers a mintTP operation on MocCore, asking for 10 TP, he also sends the corresponding coinbase amount to cover the execution fee.
+3. Bob registers a mintTP operation on MocCore, asking for 10 TP, he also sends the corresponding coinbase amount to cover the mint TP execution fee.
+Vendor address in this case is assumed to be `0x0` to simplify.
 4. MocCore executes a transferFrom of Bob's CA to itself, locking the qACmax funds.
 5. MocCore queues the Operation on MocQueue, which will emit an *OperationQueued* event with the assigned OperationId.
 6. After *minOperWaitingBlk* blocks, a whitelisted executor executes the queue.